 This is caused by the Zoom setting.

-The easiest fix is to hold Ctrl as you roll the mouse wheel (this is the likely cause for many people).
+When your incoming email is zoomed, the easiest fix is to hold Ctrl as you roll the mouse wheel (this is the likely cause for many people).

 Keyboarders can use the Ctrl and plus (+) or minus (-) keys to change the zoom level in increments or Ctrl and the zero (0) key to go to 100%.